 Ryzen 7 1800X vs Xeon E5-2680 v3 specs and performance

 When comparing core counts for these CPUs, we notice that the Xeon E5-2680 v3 has significantly more cores with 12 cores compared to the Ryzen 7 1800X that has 8 cores.
 It also has more threads than the Ryzen 7 1800X.
 With our hardware info, we find that the Ryzen 7 1800X has a significantly higher clock speed than the Xeon E5-2680 v3.
+Also, the Ryzen 7 1800X has a slightly higher turbo speed.
 A Ryzen 7 1800X CPU outputs less heat than a Xeon E5-2680 v3 CPU because of its slightly lower TDP.
 This measures the amount of heat they output and can be used to estimate power consumption.

 Most CPUs have more threads than cores.
 This technology, colloquially called hyperthreading, improves performance by splitting a core into multiple virtual ones.
 This provides more efficient utilisation of a core.
 Indeed, the Ryzen 7 1800X has more threads than cores.
 Each physical core is split into multiple threads.